gangwaryogesh/password-strength-checker/README.md

 #  Password Strength Checker

 A GUI-based Python tool that checks password strength, suggests improvements, and generates strong custom passwords.
-Built using Tkinter, it's lightweight and compatible with **Windows 7 32-bit** systems.
+Built using Tkinter, it's lightweight and compatible.

 ---